35mm Feature Film

 I have always been obsessed with the woman in peril genre, from Hitchcock’s SHADOW OF A DOUBT, to Cukor’s GASLIGHT, to Ophuls’ CAUGHT, to David Miller’s SUDDEN FEAR, to the Hammer film HORROR OF DRACULA, to heady sexual thrillers like MARNIE.
 These films were plentiful, from the lowest budget b-movie to the glossiest Hitchcock thriller, and were popular because of the enormous public interest in the hidden violence of men and their danger to innocent women.
 This interest continues today, but around 1960 the point of view shifted to that of the killer, starting a wave of serial killer films that started with PSYCHO and PEEPNG TOM and that still make up a large portion of the horror fare today; but I love the idea of making a serial killer film in the style of the classic women in peril pictures, for modern audiences.

-I had been looking for a novel about a sociopathic man who torments his wife, and I found the perfect novel (as yet a secret)!
-What’s interesting about the novel is that it shows a strong woman, who never was interested in love before, being caught up in the web of a sociopath so deeply that she loses all of her free will.
+The film will show a strong woman, who never was interested in love before, caught up in the web of a sociopath so deeply that she loses all of her free will.
 In terms of the research I did for the script, this is accurate: no matter how strong a person is, they can’t outsmart a sociopath or get them to change their ways.
 The only way to survive is to make a clean break.
 Sociopaths often love-bomb women with their charm and sex appeal, so that women become sex-addicted and confused.
 The typical victim of a sociopath is a person with a good heart who is trusting and loving, who sincerely believes that the sociopath can be rehabilitated.
 It’s this trust and love that causes the victim to stay longer than another person – often, tragically, long enough to get killed.
 It’s a fantastic part for an actress, as she must switch between different kinds of awareness as she tries to negotiate her love, trust, sexuality, and suspicions.

 The male lead is also a great part.
 In so many movies that feature violent men, their violence is expressed only on the surface.
 But this character is a very interior character, mercurial, moody, and complex.
 Although like most men he tries to repress his feelings, they come out in various ways through rage, attempts to control others, and exultation when he is winning.
 His violence is not expressed in action scenes, but in his face, his voice, his manner.
 It’s like all of the great parts written for sociopaths in classic movies, from Jack Palance in SUDDEN FEAR, to James Mason in BIGGER THAN LIFE, to John Cassavetes in ROSEMARY’S BABY.